srbutler1/Group-Project/README.md

    - Check for rate limiting or quota issues
    - Verify prompt formatting is correct

+4. **Swarms Framework Issues**
+   - Ensure you're using the latest version of the Swarms library
+   - Check agent initialization parameters
+   - Verify the MixtureOfAgents configuration

 ## Contributing

 1. Fork the repository